defenseunicorns/uds-cli/README.md

 ## Duplicate Packages And Naming

 It is possible to deploy multiple instances of the same Zarf package in a bundle.
-For example, the following `uds-bundle.yaml` deploys 3 instances of the [helm-overrides](src/test/packages/helm/zarf.yaml) Zarf packags:
+For example, the following `uds-bundle.yaml` deploys 3 instances of the [helm-overrides](src/test/packages/helm/zarf.yaml) Zarf packages:
 ```yaml
 kind: UDSBundle
 metadata: